coalaura/vs-fivem/README.md

 # vs-fivem

-This extension adds FiveM native support and basic diagnostics for lua files.
+This extension adds FiveM native support, code-completions, diagnostics and helpful commands for lua files.

 ### Detailed native documentation
 Natives are automatically updated from the FiveM documentation.